levoxtrip/TKB/docs/topics/vvvv/ChannelData.md

 `Slope` node allows us to calculate which angle lies between two points in 2D or 3D space.

 `Slope(3D)` returns also the *length* of the vector between the two points in 3D space.

+## Attractor
+The `Attractor` node recalculates the position of a point in 2D/3D depending on the position of another point.
+This allows us to simulate attraction between points similar to magnetic behavior.

+## Convert Vector2 to Int2
+To convert *Vector2* data type into *Int2* we can use the `Int2(Create Vector2)`

+## Send and Receive Data
+With `Send(Global)` and `Receive(Global)` you can send data inside a patch.
+So we *send* in the current frame and in the next frame we *receive it*